Here’s the Twitter friendly version of the ketogenic diet for beginners.

 SHOULD I EXERCISE WHILE DOING KETOSIS?

-As your body adapts to the lower carbohydrates in your diet you may feel fatigue, loss of strength, and endurance.
+As your body adapts to the lower carbohydrates in your diet you may feel fatigued, loss of strength, and endurance.
 However, keep exercising.
 It will help to deplete carbohydrate stores and get you into ketosis quicker.

 If you need to you can cut back on the amount of training you’re doing by reducing sets, reps, weight, or total training time.
 You can also cut back on the intensity.
 Long walks are excellent during this time.

-Here’s a super simple weekly training program you could try while becoming keto adapted.
+Here’s a super simple weekly training program you could try while becoming keto-adapted.

 Twice per week strength training